MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 9. Select a cupcake of your choice, and then click **Edit**.

-10. On the **Edit a Cupcake** page, edit a cupcake with the following information
+10. On the **Edit a Cupcake** page, edit a cupcake with the following information:

     - Price: **_&lt;A cupcake price of your choice between 1 and 15&gt;_**